benman1/SpeedReader/README.md

 * quit - q

 ## Features
-Recognises sentence breaks in order to slow down for a moment.
+Recognises sentence breaks (in English texts) in order to slow down at each end of a sentence.

 ## Installation and running
 Compile in maven.
 Give optional command line arguments for book and initial speed.

 ## TODO
 * Help window with all keyboard shortcuts.
-* Font-size to be configurable.
+* Font-size to be configurable (configuration file?).
-* Read books in formats other than epub.
+* Read books in formats other than epub (e.g. tika or other ebook library?).
-* Simplify class inter-dependencies (or just make them static)
+* Show time left or estimated time of completion for book/chapter?

 Pull requests appreciated.